w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 # Baggage HTTP Header Format

 The `baggage` header is used to propagate user-supplied key-value pairs through a distributed request.
-A received header MAY be altered to change or add information and it MUST be passed on to all downstream requests.
+A received header MAY be altered to change or add information and it SHOULD be passed on to all downstream requests.

 Multiple `baggage` headers are allowed.
 Values can be combined in a single header according to [RFC 7230](https://tools.ietf.org/html/rfc7230#page-24).